 You’ll want to make Instant Pot Chipotle Barbacoa Beef all the time: it’s delish, easy and quick.
 There’s no browning the meat because Chipotle doesn’t.
 You’ll saute the garlic just to take the raw taste off, but that’s a but bonus: it heats up the IP & that means it will come up to pressure fast.
 Then let time do the work while you relax.

-What to do with my Copycat Instant Pot Chipotle Barbacoa Beef:
+What to do with Your Copycat Instant Pot Chipotle Barbacoa Beef:

 There’s so much you can make with your Instant Pot Chipotle Barbacoa Beef.
 If you’re wanting burritos or bowls, take a look at my Chipotle’s Cilantro Lime Rice & my Chipotle’s Copycat Pico de Gallo.
 The links are all at the bottom of this page.

 Other ideas?
-Tacos, tostadas, flautas, or maybe Chimichangas, like my Steak Chimichangas with a Green Chili Verde Sauce.
+Tacos, tostadas, flautas, or maybe Chimichangas, like my Steak Chimichangas with a Green Chili Verde Sauce, link at bottom of the page.
 Just sub out the Copycat Instant Pot Chipotle Barbacoa Beef for the steak.
 A recipe for Beef Enchiladas is coming soon.
 (You’ll need about 2 to 2 1/2 cups of the Instant Pot Chipotle Barbacoa Beef for enchiladas.)
 Update: My Rick Bayless’ Brick Red Mole with Shredded Barbacoa Beef Enchiladas Recipe is posted, just in time for Cinco de Mayo!

 What to do with the liquid from Instant Pot Chipotle Barbacoa Beef:

 The Instant Pot needs enough liquid to pressurize (usually at least a cup) so there’s usually extra liquid when the food is finished.
 If you’re making soup or stew or a recipe that thickens those juices into a sauce it’s no problem.
-In a case like Instant Pot Chipotle Barbacoa Beef, strain off the juices but don’t toss them.
+In a case like Instant Pot Chipotle Barbacoa Beef, strain off the juices so your tacos or burrito don’t get soggy, but don’t toss them.
 Flavorful juices are like gold!

 These juices (about 2 1/2 cups) are intense and make a fantastic base for all kinds of Mexican soups.
 It would be great in a taco soup, enchilada soup, pozole or tortilla soup.
-I’m using mine in Caldo de Res, a Mexican Beef Stew/Soup, and that recipe is coming right up, too!
-(You’ll need to save 1 to 2 cups of the beef for the soup.)
+I’m using mine in Caldo de Res, a Mexican Beef Stew/Soup; you’ll need to save 1 to 2 cups of the beef for the soup.

 Pro Tip: When you cook in the Instant Pot and have liquid left, taste and decide how you can use it.
 Can it be thickened or reduced for a sauce or maybe saved to use later in a soup or gravy?